mongodb/specifications/source/max-staleness/max-staleness.rst

 2016-09-29: Specify "no max staleness" in the URI with "maxStalenessMS=-1" instead of "maxStalenessMS=0".
 2016-10-24: Rename option from "maxStalenessMS" to "maxStalenessSeconds".
+2016-10-25: Change minimum maxStalenessSeconds value from 2 * heartbeatFrequencyMS
+to heartbeatFrequencyMS + idleWriteFrequencyMS (with proper conversions of course).